 Simultaneously, a criminal action has been filed in California regarding Andrade and Abramoff.

 Abramoff gained notoriety as part of a massive corruption scandal that saw Abramoff convicted and sent to jail.
-In 2008, Abramoff was sentenced to four years in prison.
+In 2006, Abramoff was sentenced to six years in prison but he was released in 2010.

 The SEC alleges that the Nevada-based NAC Foundation raised approximately $5.6 million from over 2,400 investors by selling tokens that could later be converted to AML BitCoin.
 The sale took place from around August 2017 through December 2018.